mickfuzz/phd4/_posts/thesis_chapters/2025-6-1-Introduction.md

             research](#on-utility-and-design-based-research)
     -   [PARKED](#parked)

-# Introduction - “Games for a Read / Write World.”
+# Introduction - Pumping up the Jam - Facilitating participant collaboration and agency in the making of code-based retro games

+Author Mick Chesterman

+## Abstract

 **A study of the cultural and interpersonal dimensions and evolving tool use of an emerging community of families coding digital games together.**

 <!-- Author Mick Chesterman

 ## Abstract
 https://stummuac-my.sharepoint.com/:w:/r/personal/55120089_ad_mmu_ac_uk/_layouts/15/Doc.aspx?sourcedoc=%7B813EF50F-3400-4E1E-8105-698B756CAB7C%7D&file=Simulation%202025%20-%20test%20project.docx&action=default&mobileredirect=true&wdOrigin=OFFICE-OFFICE-METAOS.FILEBROWSER.FILES-HOME
 To come - for now see outline of thesis at the end of chapter -->

 ## 1. Introduction to the thesis